tankbottoms/juicebox-legal-template/src/docs/legal-templates/law-and-you.md

 :::caution
 You **must** not misrepresent the purpose of your treasury.
 Failure honest about the use of your proceeds is against the Juicebox [Terms of Service](./Juicebox/tos.md).

-Juicebox treasuries are transparent funding devices where information asymmetry is enforced by [smart contracts](https://ethereum.org/en/developers/docs/smart-contracts/) on Ethereum.
-However, the funds eventually are released from the protocol to the **Project Owner**.
-You, as that **Project Owner**, have a duty of fair dealing.[^2]
 :::

 ### Laws